AustinBearden/PhysicsFoosball/README.md

 # PhysicsFoosball
-Will keep track of my progress of particular components of my Physics engine for my virtual foosball game.
+Will keep track of my progress of particular components of my physics engine for my virtual foosball game.

 Project 1: